NL33/electron-git/znext.md

 --apple notes. maybe use apple script.
 Remember there are good vid tutorials for that --remember that its ok if certain types of formats don't give you the same functionality --link the projects to places you can share, like dropbox and github

+****
+make it easy to show and hide the main screen
+--icon on the right to show the main screen

 # Later
 --idea--put red bar over old versionwhen retreiving prior version?